 - All efforts are made to preserve formatting.

-Please address poetry submissions to Crystal Brandt, our Poetry Editor at [email protected]
+Please address poetry submissions to Crystal Oliver, our Poetry Editor at [email protected] Please note poems will not be considered for our Summer print issues.

 We welcome works of fiction and creative nonfiction of up to 5,000 words.